Ruy Lopez: Main line: 4.0-0

+There are also a number of sidelines that Black can also play which avoid the endgame.
+These include 5...Be7, the Rio de Janeiro Variation, frequently played by Emanuel Lasker, and 5...a6, which can transpose to the Open Defence after 6.Ba4, though White may opt for 6.Bxc6.
+There are also the fourth-move alternatives 4...d6, which can end up transposing to lines of the Steinitz Defence (3...d6), and 4...Bc5, the Beverwijk Variation, which can also be reached from the Cordel Defence (3...Bc5).

-Black may avoid the Berlin endgame, most commonly with 5...Be7 (the Rio de Janeiro Variation) or 5...a6 6.Ba4 (transposing to the Open Defence).
-White can also avoid the queen trade and endgame with 4.0-0 Nxe4 5.Re1, which is also quite drawish but analysed as slightly better for White than the endgame.
-The primary continuation is 5...Nd6 6.Nxe5 Be7 7.Bf1 Nxe5 8.Rxe5 O-O 9.d4 Bf6 10.Re1, leading to a position where all of White's pieces are still on the first rank.
+White can also avoid the queen trade and endgame with 5.Re1, which is also quite drawish but analysed as slightly better for White than the endgame.
+The primary continuation is 5...Nd6 6.Nxe5 Be7 7.Bf1 Nxe5 8.Rxe5 0-0 9.d4 Bf6 10.Re1 Re8, leading to a position where all of White's pieces are still on the first rank.
+The line appeared in the 1886 World Chess Championship.

 Anti-Berlin: 4.d3

-An important alternative is 4.d3, dubbed the Anti-Berlin, which avoids the notorious Berlin endgame.
+An important alternative is 4.d3, dubbed the Anti-Berlin, which avoids the notorious Berlin endgame, but gives up the possibility of playing d2-d4 in one move.
 Wilhelm Steinitz scored many spectacular successes with it during his reign as World Champion.
 The main replies for Black are 4...d6 and 4...Bc5, the latter being more popular.
-White's most important continuations after 4...Bc5 are 5.0-0, 5.Bxc6, and 5.c3.
+White's most important continuations after 4...Bc5 are 5.c3, 5.Bxc6, and 5.0-0.
 An uncommon reply to 4.d3 is 4...Ne7, which tries to set up the Mortimer Trap.